JRedden27/Adventure-Game/README.md

 ## Index

-#### Stakeholder Requirements
+#### Required Statements
-* **SR01:** A browser-based game emulating the style of classic point & click adventure games, created using Phaser 3 and hosted using AWS Amplify.
+* **RS01:** A browser-based game emulating the style of classic point & click adventure games, created using Phaser 3 and hosted using AWS Amplify.
-* **SR02:** All art, permanent or temporary, is being created by me.
+* **RS02:** All art, permanent or temporary, is being created by me.
 Sounds so far are sourced from the Freesound library.
 Players will be able to explore a haunted mansion and the surrounding grounds.
-* **SR03:** Players will also be able to talk to various characters found therein, pick up items, and examine or interact with notable parts of their surroundings.
+* **RS03:** Players will also be able to talk to various characters found therein, pick up items, and examine or interact with notable parts of their surroundings.

 #### Functional Requirements
 * **F01:** Allow user to play on their browser.